-"Attracting Birds, Butterflies and Other Beneficials" is a power point presentation providing guidance on attracting beneficial wildlife by meeting their needs for food, cover, and water.
-A variety of pollinators and other beneficials as well as plants that can sustain these organisms throughout the growing season are described, and organic methods for establishing pollinator gardens are presented.
+"Attracting Birds, Butterflies, Bees and Other Beneficials" is a power point presentation that describes the essential roles played by pollinators and other beneficial organisms in our ecosystem and provides guidance on meeting their needs for food, cover, and water.
+A variety of plants that can nourish these organisms throughout their active lifetimes are discussed, and organic methods for establishing pollinator gardens are also presented.
 Comments and questions are welcome throughout the program, and handouts with information about attracting beneficials are offered to participants.

 Program duration: 60 or 90 minutes

 Our patrons find John’s presentations to be very informative.
 We had nothing but great feedback about his presentation of “Edible Wild Plants of New England; I think everyone left the program that night with a new sense of what is around us, and the audience really enjoyed the power point presentation.

 We have also had John present “Organic Gardening for Everyone.”
 The information presented was timely, and the program contained a lot of really good pointers and tips on moving towards an organic garden.

 Lisa Rothenberg, Assistant Director, Lincoln Public Library

 John’s nature and gardening presentations are the best-attended programs that our library offers.
 His thoroughly professional presentations include many beautiful photographs of the plants that he describes and discusses.
 His knowledge, delivery, and presentation style are impeccable; he speaks with authority in a relaxed and approachable manner that projects to the last row.

 John encourages interaction and questions throughout his talks, and the audience is always involved.
 People also appreciate receiving the detailed handouts that he provides.
 I look forward to having John back for more programs in the future, and have no hesitation in recommending him to other organizations.

 Prudence Fallon, Adult Services Librarian, Tiverton Library, RI